-6.1.1 Groundwater levels
+6.1.1 Observed water levels

-The groundwater levels are plotted on the bottom part of the hydrograph.
+The observed water levels are plotted on the bottom part of the hydrograph.
 By default, groundwater levels are represented by a continuous line that connects to all available data.

-It is possible to ensure that the continuous line is not drawn over periods of time where data is missing by adding a nan value in the water levels time series before importing it in GWHAT.
-For example, in Fig. 6.4, water level data were missing for the whole of 2012.
-A nan was thus added in the data file at one time during this period to avoid a line to be plotted between the 31/12/2011 and the 01/01/2013.
+It is possible to ensure that the continuous line is not drawn over periods where data is missing by marking the missing period in the water level time series with at least one nan value before importing the water level dataset in GWHAT.
+For example, in Fig. 6.4, water levels were missing for the whole of 2012.
+A nan was thus added in the time series at one time during this period to avoid a line to be plotted between the 31/12/2011 and the 01/01/2013.

-It is also possible to show the trend of the water level data with the option Water Level Trend that is available in the Page and Figure Setup window (see Section 6.2).
-The actual data will then be plotted below the trend line as a scatter plot as shown in the hydrograph of Fig. 6.3.
+As shown in Fig. 6.5, it is also possible to show the trend of the water level by setting the option Water Level Trend to On in the Page and Figure Setup window (see Section 6.2).
+The actual observed data are then plotted under the trend line as a scatter plot.
 The trend line is computed using a moving average window of 30 days.